aimerib/smollmfinetune/character-docs/docs/training-guide.md

 - **High Agreeableness**: Helping others, showing empathy
 - **Low Neuroticism**: Calm under pressure, emotional stability

+### Voice Generation
+Our platform now includes an advanced **Character Voice System** that automatically generates a unique voice profile for each character based on their personality.
+This ensures that a character's voice remains consistent and is a true reflection of their traits.

+- **Personality-Driven**: Voice characteristics like pitch, speaking rate, and energy are derived from the Big Five traits.
+- **Control Token Ready**: The generated voice profile works seamlessly with control tokens for expressive, real-time modulation during speech synthesis.

+This system is used during dataset generation to create realistic, character-aligned audio, enriching the multimodal training data.

 ## ⚙️ Training Configuration

 ### Supervised Fine-Tuning (SFT)